FeruzaShokirjonovna/muller-dentistry/README.md

 ## Color scheme

 The color scheme was selected to represent feelings of trust and security.
-Blue and green graphics create a happy atmosphere, easing customers' minds during stressful dental visits.
+Blue and white graphics create a happy atmosphere, easing customers' minds during stressful dental visits.

 ## Testing